 About Ellen Foley

-Ellen Foley, a prizewinning journalist, author, and marketing executive, focuses on small to medium organizations that need one-on-one attention, and large organizations that require quick strategies for thought leadership, crisis communications, and employee engagement.
+Ellen Foley, a prizewinning journalist, author, and marketing executive, focuses on organizations that need one-on-one attention, quick strategies for thought leadership, crisis communications, media relations, and employee engagement.

-Ellen’s practice differs from others because of her many years of experience in higher education, health care, publishing, and financial services.
-She currently teaches business courses at Edgewood College.
+Ellen’s practice differs from others because of her many years of experience in higher education, health care, media, and financial services.
+She currently teaches journalism at Edgewood College.

 Key projects include branding, corporate narrative development, compelling storytelling for individuals and organizations, media relations and training, web content creation, and social media and digital advertising planning.